sligokid/nft-erc-721-hyperledger-fabric/token-erc-721/README.md

 ---
 ##### Credits
-🙏 This project is a fork of hyperledger fabric SDK
+🙏 This project is a fork of hyperledger fabric SDK see docs/README.md

 > base version :
 ```bash